korra-Harika/emoji/README.md

 # emoji
-this is my first git repository
+This is my first git repository
+Author-korra Harika